cran/ehelp/README.md

 	NameOfTheFunction-eHelp.FMT

-where ```NameOfTheFunction``` is the name of the function and ```FMT``` is the correspodning extension format selected.
+where ```NameOfTheFunction``` is the name of the function and ```FMT``` is the corresponding extension format selected.

 Capitalized options are also available and when used, not only the help associated with the function is saved in the file but also the actual listing of the function too.

+### Running examples from user-defined functions
+The eHelp's `eexample()` function will use the `ehelp()` function to determine whether there are examples included in user-defined functions and run them, similarly to what R's `example()` functions does for system and/or library ones.
+For that, the keyword `@examples` should be included in the user-defined comments.
+The `eexample` function can distinguish between the "\donttest{}-\dontrun{}-\dontshow{}" indicators.
+By default the `eexample` function will run all the examples, but an optional argument `skip.donts` can be used to skip and avoid running these examples.

 ## Installation

 For using the "eHelp" package, first you will need to install it.

-Thes table version can be downloaded from the CRAN repository:
+The stable version can be downloaded from the CRAN repository:
 ```
 install.packages("ehelp")
 ```